ICRAR/crc32c/README.rst

 ----------------------

 By default,
-if your CPU doesn't support this instruction, the package will fail to load with an ``ImportError``.
+if your CPU doesn't support this instruction, the package will fallback to use a software implementation of the crc32c checksum algorithm.
-If you still need to use the crc32c checksum algorithm this package comes with a software implementation that can be loaded instead.
+This behavior can be changed by setting the ``CRC32C_SW_MODE`` environment variable to one of the following values:

-For that set the ``CRC32C_SW_MODE`` environment variable to one of the following values:
+* ``auto``: same as if unset, will eventually be discontinued.

-* ``auto``: use software implementation if no CPU hardware support is found.
+* ``force``: use software implementation regardless of hardware support.
-* ``force``: use software implementation regardless of CPU hardware support.
+* ``none``: fail to import the module with an ``ImportError`` if no hardware support is found (old 1.x default behavior).

 Both the hardware- and software-based algorithms are based on `Mark Adler's code <http://stackoverflow.com/questions/17645167/implementing-sse-4-2s-crc32c-in-software/17646775>`_,